Barbarian

 Rage

 You can imbue yourself with a primal rage.
 Your rage grants you extraordinary might and resilience.
-You can enter a rage as a bonus action, provided you aren’t wearing heavy armour.
+You can enter a rage as a bonus action if you are not fatigued and not wearing heavy armour.
+While raging:

 You have resistance to bludgeoning, piercing, and slashing damage.

-When you make an attack with a melee attack using strength, you gain a bonus to the damage equal to your rage potency as shown in the Barbarian class table.
+You gain a bonus to the damage equal to your rage potency as shown in the Barbarian class table when you hit with a melee attack using strength.

-You have advantage on Strength checks and Strength saving throws.
+You can add your rage potency to Strength ability checks and Strength saving throws.

 You can’t maintain concentration on spells or abilities, and you can’t cast spells.

-When you rage, the rage lasts until the end of your next turn.
-Your rage also ends early if you don heavy armour or if you become incapacitated.
+The rage lasts until the end of your next turn or if you become incapacitated.
 On subsequent turns, you can maintain your rage as a bonus action extending the duration until the end of your next turn.
 You can maintain your rage in this way for up to 1 minute, after which your rage ends automatically.

 Unarmoured Defence

-While you are not wearing any armour, your Armour Class equals 10 + Constitution modifier + your Dexterity modifier.
+While not wearing armour, you armour class equals 10 + Constitution modifier + your Dexterity modifier unless it is higher.
 You can use shields and helmets and still gain this benefit.

 Warrior Path